 Facility – Column header for the station number the claim is assigned to.

-Assigned To – Column header for the person to which the claim is assigned.

 Table Lines:

 Each line of the claim list table includes the functionality to select each claim via a checkbox on the left.
 The remaining data corresponds with the table header as stated above.